rxOred/rxored.github.io/index.md

 - trying to build sri lanka's first known hackerspace - SiliconCemetery
 - building a web application for SiliconCemetery with few other people (status - UI design is done)
 - working on an efficient terminal user interface for zkz debugger and implementing code injection and elf reconstruction
+- trying to make this site look better and more interactive

 ### Support or Contact